raulgarcia66/raulgarcia66.github.io/_pages/publications.md

 <!-- Preprints from 2015 and after are also available on [arXiv](https://arxiv.org/a/chan_j_3.html). -->

-### A combinatorial disjunctive constraint approach to optimal path planning
+* A combinatorial disjunctive constraint approach to optimal path planning **Raul Garcia**, Illya V. Hicks, Joey Huchette, Miles Olson  <br />
+  _In preparation_

-**Raul Garcia**, Illya V. Hicks, Joey Huchette, Miles Olson  <br />
+A combinatorial disjunctive constraint approach to optimal path planning **Raul Garcia**, Illya V. Hicks, Joey Huchette, Miles Olson  <br />
 _In preparation_